frankborden/slippilab/packages/parser/README.md

 ## Future work ideas

 1. Finish exposing various fields from the file.
 There are a lot of less important fields are still left as TODOs.
-1. Add unit test coverage.
-1. Re-organize the data structures to be more convenient.
-Right now it more or less follows the spec format.
-1. Offer enums/helpers for working with the IDs.